NCBI-Codeathons/Diversifying-the-pipeline-for-identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-sing/README.md

 *__Hackathon team: Sara Grimm, Jason Wang, Miko Liu, Matt Bernstein__*

 ## Background and Objective
-Previous work by Matt Bernstein (and others) explored scRNA-seq data of 8 high-grade glioma tumor samples from "Single-cell transcriptome analysis of lineage diversity in high-grade glioma" by Yuan et al (PMID: 30041684).
-See [paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0567-9) and [repository](https://github.com/NCBI-Codeathons/Identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-single-cell-populations) for their results.
+Previous work by Matt Bernstein (and others) explored scRNA-seq data of 8 high-grade glioma tumor samples from "Single-cell transcriptome analysis of lineage diversity in high-grade glioma" by Yuan et al (PMID: 30041684) [paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0567-9).
+See  their [repository](https://github.com/NCBI-Codeathons/Identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-single-cell-populations) for their results.

 Our primary objective is to extend their analysis by developing a method to stratify cells in a given scRNA-seq dataset according to malignancy status.
 For this stratification we rely primarily on a CNV (copy number variation) metric.